9 Min. Read

 - Sticking with 2-3 contrasting (or ‘complimentary’) colors

-- Using white space to contrast with a bold, colorful element in the design
+- Using white space to contrast with a bold, colorful element

 “Know when to put the mouse down!” – Red, Design Pickle graphic designer